 "The first book I ever thought I would write would be a book on friendship... the way that we go through life together is essentially the thing that most occupies my attention."

-The man who built LinkedIn — the world's largest professional network, a machine designed to turn human relationships into searchable data — says his spiritual home isn't entrepreneurship.
+The man who built LinkedIn, a machine designed to turn human relationships into searchable data, says his spiritual home isn't entrepreneurship.
 It's friendship.

-Not the Hallmark kind.
-Not networking-as-friendship, the watered-down version Silicon Valley sells at cocktail parties.
-Reid Hoffman means the kind of friendship where someone asks you an uncomfortable question in your first week of college and it rewires how you think about yourself for the next thirty years.
+Reid Hoffman means the uncomfortable kind.
+The kind where someone asks you a hard question in your first week of college and it rewires how you think about yourself for thirty years.
+Not networking.
+Not connections.
+The real thing.

 "Friendship isn't a passing interest for me; it's the true center of my life," he told Meditative Story.
 "And this surprises a lot of people."

-It should surprise them.
-Because the same man who said that has launched six ventures, served on a dozen boards, written five books, hosted two podcasts, and operates — by his own admission — at only "60 percent" of his capacity.
-He hasn't stopped moving long enough for anyone to catch up.
+It should.
+Because the man who said that has launched six ventures, served on a dozen boards, written five books, hosted two podcasts, and operates, by his own admission, at "60 percent" of his capacity.
+He hasn't stopped moving long enough for anyone to catch up — including, it turns out, the friendships he says matter most.

 The Misfit Who Learned to Build Worlds